crispzips/managingwordpress/README.md

   * set the page order (of appearance relative to other pages)
 * **Now for the Important Part -- Creating and Editing Content with the Wordpress Default Editor**
   * This works much the same as most word processors, and uses the standard icons, with which you can:
-    * Bold or italicize your text
+    * bold or italicize your text
     * set the text type (different sizes of headings, plain paragraph)
     * create ordered and unordered lists
     * insert block quotes